About data classes in the Unified Data Classification method

 Enabled

-Switch to indicate whether this data class needs to be taken into account during the data classification process.
+Enabled is a witch to indicate whether this data class needs to be taken into account during the data classification process.

 If a data class is not enabled, the automatic data classification process doesn't consider this data class and the data class is also unavailable when you manually classify a column.